 Ever got frustrated at not being able to find a limited edition collection in stores and on ecommerce sites?
 Airfrov is a platform where you can put up requests for products at prices you are willing to pay, and travellers can help you to fulfil these requests when they are in the destination countries.

-While shipping fee is not required (you can self-collect from the Airfrov office), you will have to pay a nominal service fee to Airfrov.
+While shipping fee is not required (self-collection and meet-up options are available, though these options are currently suspended due to the COVID-19 pandemic), you will have to pay a nominal service fee to Airfrov.
 There is also no guarantee that someone will be able to fulfil your request, but it’s still worth a try for that skincare product you really want, right?

 Physical beauty retailers

-We definitely can’t miss out one of the biggest beauty retailers in this list.
-You can find cult favourites 3CE, Dr Jart+, Moonshot, and CAOLION, as well as LANEIGE and Mamonde at Sephora stores in Singapore.
+We definitely can’t leave out one of the biggest beauty retailers in this list.
+You can find cult favourites like 3CE, Dr Jart+, Moonshot, Saturday Skin, Blithe, and CAOLION, as well as Laneige and Sulwhasoo at Sephora stores in Singapore.

 Visit Sephora Singapore’s website here.